 Occasionally, bladder stones that are large or too hard to break up are removed through open surgery.
 In these cases, your doctor makes an incision in your bladder and directly removes the stones.
 Any underlying condition causing the stones, such as an enlarged prostate, may be corrected at the same time.

-These herbs are used alone or in various combinations and drunk as tea or taken in tincture form.
-Some herbal formulas add marshmallow (the plant, not the confection), which is said to coat the fragments so that they can be eliminated painlessly.
-No studies, however, have confirmed that herbs can break up bladder stones, which are extremely hard and usually require a laser, ultrasound or other procedure for removal.
+No studies have confirmed that herbal remedies can break up bladder stones, which are extremely hard and usually require a laser, ultrasound or other procedure for removal.

 Bladder stones usually result from an underlying condition that's hard to prevent, but you can decrease your chance of developing bladder stones by following these tips: